ivamih/PR16IMMK/README.md

 Publisher

 Again, the first chart shows all the publishers of games to see the global trend.
 We see that a small number of publishers are releasing a large number of games, while many of the publishing companies have less than 15 games released.
 This is caused by the same reasons as the trend in the producers of games.
-The second chart shows the 50 companies with the most issued games.
-It can be noted that most games have been released by Electronic Arts, which is expected given the fact that we saw on the manufacturers' charts that 4 of their studies are in the first 15 by number of produced games.
+The second chart shows the 40 companies with the most issued games.
+It can be noted that most games have been released by Electronic Arts, which is expected given the fact that we saw on the manufacturers' charts that 4 of their studios are in the first 15 by number of produced games.
 The second company by the number of games released Ubisoft also has 2 studios in the first 15 by number of manufactured games.
-Additionally, other companies such as Nintendo, Capcom, etc. are among the top positions and on both charts.
+Additionally, other companies such as Nintendo, Capcom, etc. are among the top positions on both charts.

 ![alt text](publisher.jpg)
 ![alt text](publisher_40.jpg)

 Rating

+Overview of ESRB categories:
+* EC (Early Childhood) rating is for content intended for the youngest children.
+* E (Everyone) ratings are assigned to games that are generally appropriate for each age.
+It is possible to have a minimal display of violence or rare use of a dishonest vocabulary, but mainly based on fantasy.
+* E10 + (Everyone 10+) ratings are for games intended for people over 10 years old.
+It is possible to have a minimal display of violence, the use of an objectionable dictionary and suggestive scenes, but mainly based on fantasy.
+* T (Teen) ratings receive video games that are appropriate for people over 13 years old, can contain violence, blood, vulgar humor, and a brazen dictionary.
+Also, simulated gambling is common.
+* M (Mature) rating is awarded to video games recommended for people over 17 years old.
+Games of this type contain intense violence, blood and sexual scenes and the strong use of vulgar vocabulary.
+* AO (Adults Only) rating is for games suitable for people over 18 years old.
+They can contain longer scenes of intense violence and sexual content, and include gambling with real money.
+* RP (Rating Pending) rating is a temporary rating received by new games that have not yet been evaluated by the ESRB.
+Once the game is evaluated by critics, this rating is replaced by the actual one.

+Note: on the graphs we see another category: Kids to Adults.
+K-A ratings existed until January 1, 1998 and then renamed to Everyone.
+The category still exists because probably some older games that got their rating before 1998 have not changed.

+From the chart of ESRB ratings we see that most of the games are in the categories T, E and M. It is noticeable that all games available on the market, more or less, are intended for any age, with certain restrictions on children and teenagers.
+These ratings are important because, according to recent research, 84% of parents are familiar with this rating system, and 69% regularly check the ESRB ratings before buying their child's game.
+Therefore, publishers wishing to expand in the children's and teenage world should be aware of certain conditions set by the ESRB.
+On the other hand, rating M is quite popular because there are a large number of adult people playing games.
+We see that the adult market is quite popular and in any case publishers are trying to keep the high percentage they have in this area.

 ![alt text](rating.jpg)
 ![alt text](rating_rescale.jpg)